 These questions and considerations should spark additional discussions among your leadership team as you determine what a successful disaster recovery looks like for your business.
-As a part of the Framework for Successful IT, we believe it is the responsibility of a Chief Information Officer to help your business build a strategic IT roadmap that plans for your needs, both the known and the unexpected.
+We believe it is the responsibility of a Chief Information Officer to help your business build a strategic IT roadmap that plans for your needs, both the known and the unexpected.
 We have helped a variety of companies build their recovery and continuity plans.
 Let us do the same for you.
-Contact an Aldridge representative to start today!

 Ready to get started?
 Schedule time to talk to our IT consulting team to start building your plan today.